 Q: I HAVE A QUESTION ABOUT MY CHILD’S TRANSCRIPT, CREDIT, OR DIPLOMA.
 TO WHOM SHOULD I DIRECT IT?

 A: Cassie Sinichko.
 Call the school or email: firstname.lastname@example.org

-A: The College Unit is a six week program for seniors at the beginning of the year which uses the college application process as a framework for teaching practical reading and writing skills.
+A: The Personal Essay Unit is a six-week program for juniors and seniors at the beginning of the year which uses the college application process as a framework for teaching practical reading and writing skills.
 It is an English credit, and seniors who are not planning on applying to college can still benefit from taking it.
-During this unit, students will research colleges and organize the information they discover, read and begin to fill out applications, write letters requesting recommendations, and do a great deal of personal essay writing.
-This unit culminates in the Essay Writing Retreat at Lake Anna, during which students will write and complete an authentic, positive personal essay suitable for use for their college applications.
+During this unit, students explore the art of the personal essay, with particular emphasis on good pre-writing practices and the development of a unique voice through effective use of vocabulary, grammar, and idiom.
+For the seniors, this unit culminates in the Essay Writing Retreat at Lake Anna, during which students will write and complete an authentic, positive personal essay suitable for use for their college applications.

 A: Teachers will have access to transcripts.
 Any additional information you can provide helps teachers to address strengths and interests that are not necessarily school related.
-We strongly recommend students and parents complete the senior self-evaluation and then make copies for each person writing a recommendation.
+We require students and parents complete the senior self-evaluation and parental perspective form prior to our college meetings.

 Q: ARE THERE ANY DATES WE SHOULD KEEP IN MIND?

 A: Students should complete applications well in advance of the due date.
 Each college has their own process, and many of these processes are confusing.
 By getting applications finished early (at least three weeks in advance of deadline), students insure that there’s enough time to work out any challenges relating to the application process.